ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 ### **Keystore Info**

 The keystore is a file that the RVX Manager (and any other ReVanced patcher) uses to sign the patched APK.
-If the new YT ReVanced Extended APK was signed with the same keystore as the old YT ReVanced Extended APK then you will be able to install it as an update to the old YT ReVanced Extended.
+If the new YTM Extended APK was signed with the same keystore as the old YTM Extended APK then you will be able to install it as an update to the old YTM Extended.

-If you uninstall the RVX Manager or clear the app data, the keystore file will be deleted.
+If you uninstall or clear the app data of the RVX Manager the keystore file will be deleted.
 So be sure to export/backup the keystore before uninstalling or clearing the data of the Manager.
 You can export and import the keystore file from the RVX Manager settings.

 ### **Exporting / Importing The Settings**

-If you need or want to uninstall the old YTM Extended APK and install the new APK as a fresh install, you can still export the settings from the old YT ReVanced Extended app and then import them into the new app so that you won't need to reconfigure all of your settings.
+If you need or want to uninstall the old YTM Extended APK and install the new APK as a fresh install, you can export the settings configuration from the old YTM Extended app and import it into the new app.

-To do this, open the old YTM Extended app > Profile picture > Settings > ReVanced Extended > Miscellaneous > Import / Export > Copy.
-Save it in your clipboard until you are ready to paste it into the new YTM Extended app.
+To do this, open the old YTM Extended app > Profile picture > Settings > ReVanced Extended > Miscellaneous > Import/Export settings, and either export as a JSON file or copy the text directly and save it to your clipboard until you are ready to paste it into the new YTM Extended app.

-After installing the new YTM Extended app, open it and tap on the profile picture > Settings > Import / Export.
-Remove any text from the textbox and paste the text you copied from the old app.
-Press "Import" and restart the app.
+After installing the new YTM Extended app, open it and tap on the profile picture > Settings > Miscellaneous > Import/Export settings, and import the JSON file or replace the text with the text you copied.

+The standard YT Music settings will still need to be configured, as well as the SponsorBlock settings, as well as any new ReVanced Extended settings.